Highly Capable Program Information

-The Clover Park School District’s vision is that the needs of all children are provided for according to their specific abilities, aptitudes, and levels of performance, in order to prepare them for college and career readiness.
+The Clover Park School District’s vision is that the needs of all students are provided for according to their specific abilities, aptitudes, and levels of performance, to prepare them for career & college readiness.

 Highly Capable students perform or show potential for performing at significantly advanced academic levels when compared with others of their age, experiences, or environments.
 Outstanding abilities are seen within students' general intellectual aptitudes, specific academic abilities, and/or creative productivities within a specific domain.
-These students are present not only in the general populace, but also within all protected classes.
+These students are present in the general populace and within all protected classes.
+(WAC 392-170-035)

 Students who are Highly Capable may possess, but are not limited to, these learning characteristics: